Fundi Sithebe: Media

 In an interview on the Power 98.7 podcast with host Nolutando, Fundi, discussed her role as Chief Executive Officer of 4Racing, a horse racing operator she has led for over two years then.
 Appointed to stabilize and grow South Africa’s horse racing industry, Sithebe shared insights into her unconventional career path.
 After moving to the United States at age nine, she returned to South Africa, attending an all-girls school before completing her A-levels at Hilton College, an all-boys institution.

 Fundi reflected on her ambition to reach C-suite by age 35, noting the relentless pursuit of milestones left little room for rest.
 She highlighted the heightened pressures on women of color in leadership, acknowledging multiple instances of burnout and the difficulty of "switching off" under constant scrutiny.
 The discussion also touched on the concept of work-life balance, which Fundi described as complex, particularly for young women navigating career and societal expectations.
 The interview underscored her resilience and the broader challenges of exhaustion and gender dynamics in executive roles.

 International Horse Racing

-Fundi, attended several prestigious global racing events, showcasing her engagement with the sport's elite competitions.
+Fundi attended several prestigious global racing events showcasing her engagement with the sport's elite competitions.
 She has been present at the Hong Kong Longines International Races, a renowned event held annually at Sha Tin Racecourse, featuring top-tier thoroughbreds from around the world.
-Additionally, Sithebe has attended Royal Ascot in the United Kingdom one of the most historic and glamorous race meetings, known for its royal connections and high-class racing.
-She has also participated in the Breeders' Cup in the United States, a premier championship event that attracts the finest horses, trainers, and jockeys globally.
-Her presence at these events underscores her significant involvement in the global horse racing community.
+Additionally, Sithebe has attended Royal Ascot in the United Kingdom.
+She has also participated in the Breeders' Cup in the United States.

 Royal Ascot

-In June 2024, Fundi attended the prestigious Royal Ascot in England and Hong Kong Cup, marking a significant moment in her transformative leadership within global and South African horse racing.
-Sithebe joined thousands at Ascot, immersing herself in the event’s rich tradition and vibrant atmosphere.
-Her attendance highlighted her role not as a mere figurehead but as a dynamic leader dedicated to advancing diversity, inclusion, and innovation in horse racing, both locally and on the global stage.
+In June 2024, Fundi attended the Royal Ascot in England and Hong Kong Cup, marking a significant moment in her transformative leadership within global and South African horse racing.
+Sithebe joined thousands at Ascot, immersing herself in the event’s tradition and atmosphere.
+Her attendance highlighted her role as a dynamic leader dedicated to advancing diversity, inclusion, and innovation in horse racing, both locally and on the global stage.